cuigh/gsd/README.md

 # gsd

-gsd is a lightweight, fluent SQL data access framework.
+gsd is a Simple, fluent SQL data access framework.
 It supports various types of database, like mysql/mssql/sqlite etc.

 ## Install